joergmlpts/imagebackup/README.md

 The image can also be read from a pipe, a regular file is not necessary.

-`partclone` images contain a bitmap, `ntfsclone` images do not.
+`partclone` and `partimage` images contain a bitmap, `ntfsclone` images do not.
 The bitmap represents each block with one bit and indicates whether the block is in use or not.
 Only if a block is in use its data is saved to the image file.
 There is not much besides the actual bitmap, just a checksum.
 The members `block_offset_size` and `block_offsets` have not been read from the image file.